 HAIR FOR SUCCESS

-In today’s highly competitive workplace, to get the job requires a combination of qualifications and looking the part.
-Seven things that an interviewer notices about you… Your qualifications, your enthusiasm, your preparedness, your conversational style, your body language, your attire/appearance, and your arrival time.
+Life after college starts with hair.
+In today's highly competitive workplace, to get the job requires a combination of qualifications and looking the part.
+The 7 things that an interviewer notices about you… Your qualifications, your enthusiasm, your preparedness, your conversational style, your body language, your attire/appearance, and your arrival time.
 A failure in any one of these areas could be the difference between getting and losing a job opportunity.
 Your advantage should be that you are well prepared in all of these areas.
 It might sound cliché, but you never get a second chance to make a first impression.

 Clearly, it is crucial to put your best foot forward by making your appearance professional and memorable.
 Always remind yourself that you are going up against many other candidates who may have a similar work history documented in their resume.
 You don’t get the chance to choose your competition.
 In most job interviews it is your ability to connect and differentiate yourself from others that will be the difference between success and failure.
 Your appearance is one way to really set yourself apart from the rest of the candidates, so it is very important to personify a confident and professional look.